OpenVoiceOS/ovos-technical-manual/docs/layers.md

 [skill-moon-game](https://github.com/JarbasSkills/skill-moon-game/) is an example full voice game implemented this way

 An excerpt from the game to illustrate usage of `IntentLayer` decorators

+> **NOTE**: IntentLayers do not yet support Session, in this example all [voice satellites](https://jarbashivemind.github.io/HiveMind-community-docs/07_voicesat/) would join the game

 ```python
 from ovos_workshop.skills.decorators import layer_intent, enables_layer, \